 K-12 bond program expertise ensures $500 million in successful projects since 2000

-District relies on PMC for bond program success since 2000
+District relies on PMR for bond program success since 2000

 Warren Consolidated Schools (WCS), the tenth largest public school district in Michigan, is committed to offering the best educational environments through a thoughtful, planned approach to capital planning.
-To help reach that goal, WCS has engaged Plante Moran Cresa (PMC) since 2000 for bond planning and owner’s representative services for four bond programs totaling more than $500 million of site work, renovations, and new construction across 35 facilities.
+To help reach that goal, WCS has engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, since 2000 for bond planning and owner’s representative services for four bond programs totaling more than $500 million of site work, renovations, and new construction across 35 facilities.